-The marginal effect of I on G is given by the black curve in Figure 4.
-It describes the relationship between household income percentile and typical (median) price-per-calorie relative to the national average controlling for both local price levels and the composition of the food basket.
-In other words, a measure of the degree to which richer households buy more expensive versions of otherwise-similar calories - the Gucci effect (or, at least, a proxy for it).
-I assume that this relationship holds across all applicable expenditure categories.28
+This curve describes the generic relationship between household income and average cost-percalorie relative to the national average controlling for local price levels and non-income household characteristics.
+In other words, it is a measure of the degree to which richer households buy more expensive versions of otherwise-similar calories.
+I refer to it here as the "generic Gucci effect", and I assume that this relationship holds across all applicable expenditure categories outside of food and drink.28 Using the information in Figure 4, it is possible to estimate a Gucci effect ratio (G) for individual expenditure categories and households in the fused CEX-ACS sample.